micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 1. The target pawn is not on a Safe.

-2. The target pawn is not the part of a Doubled(Jota)
+2. The target pawn is not the part of a Pair(Jota)